Centreville Savings Bank Charitable Foundation

 Overview

 The Centreville Savings Bank Charitable Foundation was established in 2008 by the Board of Trustees to further the philanthropic mission of Centreville Bank.
-The Foundation maintains assets of approximately $25.9 million and distributed $1.63 million in charitable grants in 2024, supporting more than 100 nonprofit organizations.
+The Foundation maintains assets of approximately $25.9 million and distributed $1.63 million in charitable grants in 2024, supporting more than 100 nonprofit organisations.
 Since its inception, the Foundation has surpassed $10 million in total charitable giving.
-The Foundation's mission is to support local community-based organizations tackling significant challenges and meeting the needs of underserved populations throughout Rhode Island and Eastern Connecticut.
+The Foundation's mission is to support local community-based organisations tackling significant challenges and meeting the needs of underserved populations throughout Rhode Island and Eastern Connecticut.
 In 2024, the Foundation invested nearly $1.8 million and contributed over 6,000 volunteer hours to the communities it serves.
-The Foundation has been recognized for its strategic approach to addressing systemic issues through focused investments in education success, economic security, and capacity building for nonprofit organizations.
+The Foundation has been recognised for its strategic approach to addressing systemic issues through focused investments in education success, economic security, and capacity building for nonprofit organisations.

 Funding Priorities

-Quarterly Grant Program: The Foundation awards grants three times per year during specific application windows:
+Quarterly Grant Programme: The Foundation awards grants three times per year during specific application windows:

 • December 15 - January 16